kinestetika/MetaErg/README.md

 ```
 Metaerg needs ~40 min to annotate a 4 Mb genome on a desktop computer.

-YOu can use the following arguments when running metaerg:
+You can use the following arguments when running metaerg:
 ```text
 --contig_file           A nucleotide fasta files with contigs to be annotated OR a dir containing
                         nucleotide fasta files.